Bachelorette party: Entertainment

 Many different kinds of entertainment are selected, depending on what the organizers think will best please their guest of honor.
 While proposing a toast to the bride-to-be is common at most bachelorette parties, some center on drinking games.
 While notions of a bachelorette party as a night of drunken debauchery have persisted in some social circles since the 1980s, it is becoming widely seen in America as an opportunity for female bonding.
 According to etiquette expert Peggy Post, "Whatever entertainment is planned, it should not embarrass, humiliate, or endanger the honoree or any of the guests."

 Smaller parties, typically with only close friends and sisters, may involve a night or weekend away, or a private tour such as visiting wineries or art galleries.
 When held in a private venue, such as the hostess's home, the party may take any form that pleases the hostesses and honors the bride-to-be.
 Dinners and cocktail parties, which provide comfortable opportunities for participants to talk or to give intimate advice to the bride-to-be, are common.
-Other hostesses choose a themed party, such as a "pamper party," with guests indulging in spa treatments, or a cooking class.
+Other hostesses choose a themed party, such as a "pamper party", with guests indulging in spa treatments, or a cooking class.

 In the 21st century, many companies sell products aimed at the organizers of bachelorette parties, including packs of themed games, pre-printed invitations, decorations, novelties, and sex toys.
 A common theme of parties is male nudity or partial nudity.
 In North America, it is common in some social circles to hire a male stripper or attend a male strip club.
+In the UK, a naked butler has become popular at hen parties.
 Life drawing parties featuring a nude male model might also be held.
 If things go south, suggesting herbal remedies or a change in environment aid in proceeding to the arrangements leading to the altar.

-In the UK, a naked butler has become a common theme and a popular hen party idea.
-The naked butler is often dressed in just a collar, dickie bow, cuffs and a short apron or trunks.
-He will wait on the hen and her party including serving drinks and food as well as hosting or taking part in hen party games and entertainment.
-An extension of this concept that has also become popular in the UK is the hiring of a naked chef to cater for the guests often accompanied by a naked butler to serve the food and drinks.